OnizukaJS/Cooketh/README.md

   -As a chef I wan to see my accepted bookings or delete my pending requests.
 - **FAQ** - As a user and as a chef I want to see the most frequented asked questions about this website.

-## Backlog

-List of other features outside of the MVPs scope

-- Home: recipes inspirations (reusar del listado de recetas)
-- Video background on home
-- Register validation
-- Extender a más zonas
-- Notificación request declined al user
-- Editar bookings

-- Image carousel on list of recipes preview
-- Comments when submitting a request to the chef.
-- Feedbacks
-  - Score in feedback to the chef (when booking is over)
-  - Score in feedback to the recipe (when booking is over)
-  - Feedback from chef to user
-- Save recipes in favourites
-- Upon request, show to chef if user has any allergies or if it's vegan/vegeterian as extra info in the preview
-- Number of bookings shown in profile (user and chef).

 <br>